H'El on Earth: Backstory

-After the events of "H'El on Earth", H'El had been returned to Krypton's past and fallen into a coma.
+After the events of "H'El on Earth", H'El was returned to Krypton's past and fell into a coma.
 After finding H'El, Jor-El had been running experiments on him so that he could prove Krypton was about to be destroyed.
 H'El's mind manifests through the astral plane and he sees Jor-El talking with his friend, a young soldier named Zod, about his plans to evacuate Krypton's population to a planet where its sun's radiation could give them special powers.
-To do that, Jor-El wants to send an unmanned spacecraft named "House of El", equipped with genetic material collected from all of Krypton's history.
-H'El realizes he was in fact created from the genetic material in the ship and wakes up from his coma, killing Jor-El and Zod.
+To do that, Jor-El wants to send an uncrewed spacecraft named "House of El", equipped with genetic material collected from all of Krypton's history.
+H'El realizes he was created from the genetic material in the ship and wakes up from his coma, killing Jor-El and Zod.
 After launching the ship and ensuring his own creation, H'El decides to take over Krypton.